Published October 2nd, 2017

 At French’s Point, we require all providers on your wedding team to provide proof of liability protection for this reason.
 As long as the provider has this insurance, you as the client of that service, are now second in line for exposure.
-This is why it is critical that not only do your vendors have liability insurance, but that you have liability insurance, too.
+This is why it is critical that not only do your vendors have liability insurance but that you have liability insurance, too.

-… is critical that not only do your vendors have liability insurance but that you have liability insurance, too.
+… it is critical that not only do your vendors have liability insurance but that you have liability insurance, too.

-If the insurance claim exceeds the value of coverage in the providers liability policy, you are now exposed for the balance of the claim and your liability insurance will cover that exposure up to your chosen limit.
+If the insurance claim exceeds the value of coverage in the provider’s liability policy, you are now exposed for the balance of the claim and your liability insurance will cover that exposure up to your chosen limit.
 This will protect you from personal exposure.

 After you, your venue is third in line for liability exposure resulting from a claim.
 French’s Point has liability protection, but we want to limit our exposure as much as possible, as should you.
 You can obtain general and liquor liability protection from many sources.
 You can often get it as a rider on an existing homeowners or renters policy or you can get it from Event Helper.
-You can also obtain this coverage form our insurance partner United Insurance.
+You can also obtain this coverage from our insurance partner United Insurance.